steve-237/time2wish/README.md

 ## Technical Requirements

-- Frontend: Angular 17+ with TypeScript.
+- Frontend: Angular 19+ with TypeScript.
+(On going...)
 - Backend: Node.js with Express or Firebase (serverless approach) or Spring Boot.
+(Open...)
 - Database: Firebase Firestore or MongoDB or Postgres.
 - Notifications: Web Push Notifications or Firebase Cloud Messaging.
 - Third-Party APIs: Messaging services (Twilio, SendGrid integration) or others.